Acuant/JavascriptWebSDKV11/SimpleHTMLApp/README.md

 		<script async src="AcuantJavascriptSdk.min.js" />

-1. Definte a custom path to load files if different than root:
+1. Definte a custom path to load files (if different than root):

 		const acuantConfig = = {
 			path: "/custom/path/to/sdk/"